Be careful when using docking stations

-Many docking stations cannot handle large disks properly resulting in ruined partition tables and data corruption.
-If you plan on using any kind of docking station with a large hard drive >2TB you need to verify that the docking station can handle large drives properly.
+Many docking stations has bad controllers which can result in ruined partition tables and data corruption.
+If you plan on using any kind of docking station with a large hard drive (larger than 2TB) you need to verify that the docking station can handle large drives properly.
 You should also verify that the driver doesn't contain any unfixed bugs that might result in that the drive isn't handled properly.

 Mounting and un-mounting drives using a docking station, even when done safely, can result in data corruption.